We are pausing while the Earth rests.

 What if I were to tell you that birds hold a key to this connection?

 Not only can birds teach you to identify when a predator is moving through the landscape, and understanding their cues/language will also teach you how to quiet your mind, blend in and attune to your senses, and become sensitive to how you affect the natural world and those around you, in the same way your ancestors knew to do.

 The California Bird Language Intensive is designed to guide you to do exactly this.
 By attending this Intensive, you’ll be part of a temporary village where connection to people, self, and nature are core values!

 In an era marked by increasing disconnection from nature, self, and others, the practice of learning Bird Language will give you the tools to be more successful in your relationships, your career, your community, and in life in general by enhancing your ability to experience empathy, compassion, attentiveness, sensitivity to your surrounding and others, and increased awareness.

 Learn how birds act as a barometer for your own awareness.
-Through this knowledge, you'll get instant "biofeedback" on how to blend into the natural patterns of the landscape.

 - The Five Voices of the Birds

 - Sensory Awareness & Natural Movement